someparty/someparty/source/articles/2017-09-17-standing-in-your-shadow.html.markdown

 [Listen: Corner Boys - "Just Don't Care" @ BandCamp](https://cornerboys.bandcamp.com/album/just-dont-care-7 "#")

 While we're on the topic of Drunken Sailor, the label will continue to be the home of Halifax's [Booji Boys](https://boojiboysfuneral.bandcamp.com/) when they release their second LP.
-Frontman Cody Googoo announced that the new record is almost complete, but no other details are available yet.
+Guitarist Cody Googoo announced that the new record is almost complete, but no other details are available yet.
 Is this my favourite band right now?
 Probably.
 It's a damn shame they won't be awarded the [Polaris Prize](https://polarismusicprize.ca/) this week, but it's not for my lack of trying.

 Speaking of Polaris, attendees of Monday's gala are going to pick up a free copy of a 7" that features 2015 winner [Buffy Sainte-Marie](http://buffysainte-marie.com/) and 2014 winner [Tanya Tagaq](http://tanyatagaq.com/) collaborating on the song "You Got To Run (Spirit Of The Wind)."
 The b-side of the record features a remix of the song by three-time nominees [A Tribe Called Red](http://atribecalledred.com/).